Setup with Nix flakes

 The flake-based one-liner to get you an ad-hoc Holonix shell looks like this:

-The above one-liner will give you the latest version of Holochain from branch main.
-To get an ad-hoc shell with a specific version of Holochain, use the flag --override-input versions <version_path>.
+The above one-liner will give you the latest recommended version of Holochain from the 0.3 release branch.
+To get an ad-hoc shell with a specific version of Holochain, change the ref parameter, for example:

 A gotcha with Flakes and Git